17 Must-Visit Mountain Bike Destinations in the US

 Downhill options at Mt.
 Crested Butte |

 Crested Butte is a top adventure destination in Colorado, earning one of our top spots for mountain destinations.
 When the snow melts and summer comes, Crested Butte transforms into a biking getaway where trails spanning hundreds of miles and intertwine with scenic wilderness.
 The town is also surrounded by alpine lakes and rivers for SUP and kayaking after the snow melts.
-Hiking trails are plentiful right out of town, and hikers will be rewarded with scenic vistas, potential for wildilfe spotting, and wildflowers of every color.
+Hiking trails are plentiful right out of town, and hikers will be rewarded with scenic vistas, potential for wildlife spotting, and wildflowers of every color.

 Crested Butte has impressive mountain biking stats – with more than 700 miles of singletrack to choose from, bikers of all skill levels can find adventure in these mountains.